theRTB/GT7ShiftTone/README.md

 - Press Stop to stop the background loop
 - Enter this IPv4 address into the PS IP entry box then hit Start
   - After this, GT7ShiftTone will automatically connect to this address and autostart

+## Import Graph
+The import works on screenshots of the power curve displaying in the Car settings in-game.
+Remote Play can also be used.

 ## Notes and known issues
 - Assumptions: not grip limited, shift duration of 0 and no penalty to power after shifting (aka, a turbo)